-By 2021, unfilled cybersecurity jobs worldwide will reach 3.5 million.
+The unfilled cybersecurity jobs worldwide has reached over 4 million.
 The cybersecurity skills gap – which only continues to grow – has many conflating or interrelating causes, but at the top of the list is cybersecurity education.

 Here’s why educators are missing the mark: